 Cold weather affects tire performance and vehicle aerodynamics:

-- Tire pressure drops: 1-2 PSI per 10°C temperature drop
+- Tire pressure drops: 1 PSI per 10°F (5.5°C) temperature drop - underinflated tires increase rolling resistance

-- Rubber stiffening: Tires become less flexible, increasing resistance
+- Rubber stiffening: Tires become less flexible in cold, reducing grip and increasing resistance by 5-10%

-- Dense air: Cold air is denser, increasing aerodynamic drag
+- Dense air: Cold air is 10-15% denser, increasing aerodynamic drag especially at highway speeds

-- Snow and ice: Poor road conditions increase energy consumption
+- Snow and ice: Poor road conditions can increase energy consumption by 20-40%

 Model-Specific Cold Weather Performance